 This Classic Southern Cornbread Recipe combines simple yellow cornmeal and buttermilk, bringing out the naturally sweet flavor of corn – without adding sugar.
 Cooked in a cast iron skillet with bacon drippings – it will please even the toughest critics.

 Real Southern Cornbread is golden, sweet, moist, and delicious – without any sugar.
-Yellow cornmeal is combined with creamy buttermilk and baked in bacon grease – served with your favorite bowl of seafood gumbo, it is absolute perfection.
+Yellow cornmeal is combined with creamy buttermilk and baked in bacon grease or butter – served with your favorite bowl of seafood gumbo, it is absolute perfection.

 If you grew up adding sugar to your cornbread or using Jiffy corn muffin mix, I urge you to give true southern cornbread a try.
 You think you won’t like it, but I promise you will.
 Cornmeal has a natural hint of sweetness, and baking it with butter makes it taste even sweeter.
 (Southern Cornbread is not the same as old-fashioned cornbread with no flour, which is definitely an acquired taste/texture.)